Our Tales from the South Pacific

 We stayed in a small resort complex on the east end of the island and, through a stroke of good fortune that was never explained, our accommodations were upgraded to a luxury villa complete with two bedrooms, two baths, kitchen, living room and verandah.
 Although we did venture out a couple times for a tour around the island and for church, we were content to spend most of our days on the beach . . . sunning, snorkeling and swimming.
 It was a glorious way to end our month long adventures in the South Pacific.

 The transition from the sun and sand back to the ice and snow was a bit abrupt but, as always, it was nice to return home.
 It occurred to us as we were flying back that it was a year ago this month that we retired.
-It’s been a busy and fun filled first year and, if this it what retirement is all about, it’s not a bad life at all.
+Its been a busy and fun filled first year and, if this it what retirement is all about, its not a bad life at all.